brightzheng100/kubernetes-dex-ldap-integration/README.md

 ## Logging into the cluster

+> Note:
-> Note: this `example-app` was copied from Dex's repo: `https://github.com/dexidp/dex/tree/master/examples/example-app`.
+> 1. this `example-app` was copied from Dex's repo, [here](https://github.com/dexidp/dex/tree/master/examples/example-app`).
-> But I've enabled `go mod` support so the life of running it is much easier.
+> 2. I've enabled `go mod` support so the life of playing with it is much easier.

 ```sh
 cd "$( git rev-parse --show-toplevel )"